siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 100 Corollaries.md

 The thirteen chapters above establish the physical spine of the argument.

 The short chapters that follow do not add new dynamics.
-They state conceptual consequences about time and space that are consistent with the reconstruction but are not needed to derive it.
+They state conceptual consequences about cause, time, space, and force that are consistent with the reconstruction but are not needed to derive it.